Clinical Medicine

 Credits 1.0

 Introduction to Clerkship is presented in the spring quarter of the second year.
 The course objective is to prepare students to start their clinical clerkship rotations.
-It is comprised of the following components: 1) Large group lectures on administrative and clinical rotation requirements relevant to the beginning of clinical rotations.
-2) Objective structured clinical examinations (OSCEs) which are conducted to evaluate and improve student’s history and physical examination skills, interpersonal and professionalism skills, and proper documentation writing skills (SOAP notes) prior to beginning clinical rotations.
-3) Workshop skills sessions on starting IVs, suturing, performing biopsies, and the use of ultrasound.
-4) Online required LawRoom course modules.
+It is comprised of the following components: 1) Large group lectures on administrative and clinical rotation requirements relevant to the beginning of clinical rotations; 2) Workshop skills sessions on starting ultrasound-guided central line placement, suturing, and performing biopsies; 3) required online compliance course modules.

 CLMDG 1701: Osteopathic Clinical Medicine III

 This course begins in summer of third year.
-Course includes: 1) Objective structured clinical examinations (OSCEs) throughout the academic year to evaluate student’s history and physical examination, interpersonal and professionalism skills, and SOAP note writing documentation skills; 2) Large group lectures; 3) Two OMM workshops; 4) Online Law Room courses; 5) Online clinical Aquifer cases to assist in preparing for OSCE cases; 6) Required attendance at either an Arizona state medical board meeting, or an out-of-state medical board meeting.
-Students must pass their end-of-third year OSCEs to progress to fourth year.
+Course includes: 1) Objective structured clinical examinations (OSCEs) throughout the academic year to evaluate student’s history and physical examination, interpersonal and professionalism skills, and SOAP note writing documentation skills; 2) Asynchronous nutrition lectures; 3) One OMM workshop; 4) Online antibiotic stewardship course; 5) Online clinical Aquifer cases to assist in preparing for OSCE cases; 6) Required attendance at either an Arizona state medical board meeting, or an out-of-state medical board meeting; 7) Online medical Spanish modules; 8) Buprenorphine training; 9) Core Competency Capstone for DOs (C3DO).
+Students must pass their end-of-third year C3DO to progress to fourth year.
 Students must take a COMSAE Phase II examination and achieve a predetermined baseline score in order to progress to the fourth year.

 CLMDG 1702: ACLS